 Ninh Binh is sometimes called “Ha Long Bay on land.”
 Geographically, it’s about 60 miles south of Hanoi and is part of a UNESCO World Heritage site called the Trang An Landscape Complex.
 The area stands out thanks to its sharp limestone mountains carved by a winding river surrounded by rice paddies.

-“I fell in love with Hoi An,” Hardie says.
-And it’s no wonder: the city itself is a UNESCO World Heritage site, preserving the 15th- to 19th-century port town.
+The city itself is a UNESCO World Heritage site, preserving the 15th- to 19th-century port town.
 And if you decide to visit, there are a few things that are worth putting on your itinerary:

 Hoi An Night Market is much like any other tourist market, and is a nice place to wander if you’re looking for souvenirs.
 But the colorful, luminous lanterns are what really make the market stand out.